cloudmesh-community/fa18-523-56/project-report/report.md

 * **Get**

-  * Examples: GetFTP, GetMongo, GetTCP, etc. [@fa18-523-56-www-nifi-homepagetechdoc]
+  * Examples: GetFTP, GetMongo, GetTCP, etc [@fa18-523-56-www-nifi-homepagetechdoc]
-  * Similar input type processors: Consume, Extract, Fetch, Listen, etc.
+  * Similar input type processors: Consume, Extract, Fetch, Listen, etc

 Nifi provides dozens of *Get* processor options and many other similar input type processors.
-A *Get* processer is commonly used to pick up a file or data and launch a FlowFile.
+A *Get* processor is commonly used to pick up a file or data and launch a FlowFile.
 The *Get* file processer setup typically gives configuration options to point to a host, set timing increments for polling and timeouts, set proxy settings, and more